Beans-BV/merchant_sdk_javascript/README.md

 *`Promise<CompanyAccount> uploadCompanyAccountAvatar(...)`*

 Parameters:<br>
-  - `companyId`: *The ID of the company or 'me' for the current company.*
+  - `companyId`: *The ID of the company, or the string "me" to automatically resolve the ID from the provided API token.*
   - `stellarAccountId`: *The Stellar account ID of the account.*
   - `imageData`: *The image data as a File, Blob, or ArrayBuffer.*